ProjectAMANDA/AmandaFE/README.md

 ## Web App

 The web application consists of a frontend written in Razor views, HTML, CSS, Bootstrap, Popper, and jQuery.
+The backend was written in C# using ASP.NET Core 2, Entity Framework Core, and the MVC framework.

 An interface is provided to create new blog posts, view existing blog posts, edit existing blog posts, delete existing blog posts, and search by both keywords and usernames.
 All blog posts can be enriched using Azure Language Services (part of Microsoft's Cognitive Services